bandanna2k/parkrun-stats/README.md

 ## Minor

-- Result 1716791313481, 1716794154811
+- Add deltas to attendance processor

-- Add deltas to attendance processor(Stalled until we can confirm attendance records)
+(Stalled until we can confirm attendance records)

 - Top 10 at course surely can be done with 1 processor
   Related: Why does 'Populating top 10 run table for Ōrākei Bay parkrun' take so long.
 (Stalled until we can confirm this doesn't take that long, waiting until June 2nd, top 10 DAO might not be needed anymore.

 - Speed stats for the year